Skip to content

 • Consistently slow page load speeds well above 2+ seconds

-While not every Bluehost user may face these challenges, they signal the provider still has progress to make around delivering more seamless, trouble-free experiences for those lacking technical expertise.
-We advise customers approach with clear-eyed expectations.
+While not every Bluehost user may face these challenges, they signal that the provider still has progress to make in delivering more seamless, trouble-free experiences for those lacking technical expertise.
+We advise customers to approach with clear-eyed expectations.

 My thoughts;

 Overall I would recommend Bluehost for their hosting.
 I think that the security and performance they offer is very competitive.
-The fact they are also recommended by WordPress for their hosting screams to me that you can’t get much better.
+The fact WordPress also recommends them for their hosting screams to me that you can’t get much better.

 Bluehost Hosting FAQ